 How to Make Bullet Graphs is the third of a three-part post from “Use Corporate Chart Types”, tip nine in the Data-Driven Storytelling: Tips from an Iron Viz Champion series.

 Bullet graphs are a variation of the bar chart invented by Stephen Few.
-Bullet graphs are one of my go-to chart types and are often featured prominently throughout my dashboards because I find that when I use them, I hear the question, “So what?”, less often.
+Bullet graphs are one of my go-to chart types and are often featured prominently throughout my dashboards because we find that when we use them, we hear the question, “So what?”, less often.
 As powerful as bar charts are at communicating data, when viewed in a vacuum – or without additional context – their comparisons are limited to only the fields that are displayed in the chart.
 Bullet graphs improve on the bar chart by providing additional points of comparison.
 For example, in addition to showing a bar for widget sales, a bullet graph would also include a point of comparison that shows either last year’s sales or a target sales amount.
 Further, bullet graphs will include shading to illustrate how close your sales number is to last year’s number or your target.

 How to Make Bullet Graphs in Tableau